 As painful as it can be to be the spouse of an addict, there are things that individuals and their partners can do today to help the situation.
 Being the spouse of an addict is not an easy journey, but addressing the issue is essential for a happier and better life.
 By acknowledging the problem, you can work through various steps to help yourself and your spouse with an addiction.

 Practice a Healthy Routine

-Being married to an addict can cause many issues for a person’s mind and body.
+Being a husband or wife to an addict can cause many issues for a person’s mind and body.
 As a result, it can be tough to focus on your own wants and needs within the relationship.
 In these cases, being self-aware is key to success.
 One of the best things a spouse of an addict can do is practice healthy and productive activities.
 No matter how busy you or your spouse may be, you can practice healthy habits whenever possible.